 Abortion Study: The goal of this study is to investigate, in depth, the potential consequences of terminating a pregnancy, using mifepristone (RU-486) and misoprostol, in an animal model.
 In addition to investigating the resulting behaviors, the research also seeks to use techniques that can shed light on the changes within the brain that could ultimately affect behavior.
 This research is conducted using electrophysiological and electrochemical techniques.
 It is ultimately hoped that this basic research will provide insight into the much needed information pertaining to the effects of drug-induced abortion on behavior.

-Ectopic Pregnancy Transfer Procedure Study: The goal of this study is to investigate the potential for the development of a surgical technique to transfer an implanted embryo/fetus in the case of an ectopic pregnancy.
+Ectopic Pregnancy Transfer Procedure Study: (Temporarily on hold due to funding constraints.)
+The goal of this study is to investigate the potential for the development of a surgical technique to transfer an implanted embryo/fetus in the case of an ectopic pregnancy.
 As there is no standard medical procedure that would allow for this to take place, this basic research seeks to provide the foundation for a technique that could potentially be translated and applied to humans.